probot/probot.github.io/README.md

 ## App Showcase

-We also use this website to show off some of the cool probot plugins built by the community.
-If you would like to have your plugin listed there, check out our [Contributing Guidelines](https://github.com/probot/probot.github.io/blob/master/CONTRIBUTING.md) for more information about what the requirements are to do that.
+We also use this website to show off some of the cool probot apps built by the community.
+If you would like to have your app listed there, check out our [Contributing Guidelines](https://github.com/probot/probot.github.io/blob/master/CONTRIBUTING.md) for more information about what the requirements are to do that.

 ## License